-In our first collaboration, we worked with the Department to provide support for the Climate Risk Carbon Initiative – an effort to inform the public about potential climate change-related financial risks faced by California insurance companies resulting from their exposure to fossil fuel-based investments.
-2DII’s role was to perform a forward-looking scenario analysis of insurer investments, with special concern regarding thermal coal investments.
+In our first collaboration, we provided support for the CDI’s Climate Risk Carbon Initiative – an effort to expose potential climate change-related financial risks faced by California insurance companies as a result of their exposure to fossil fuel-based investments.
+2DII’s role was to perform a forward-looking scenario analysis of insurer investments, with a special focus on thermal coal investments.
 The Department posted the aggregate scenario analysis results on its website and sent individual reports to insurers with the most assets under management and with the greatest exposure to thermal coal.

-In our most recent collaboration, in January 2019, the Department publicly released the results of another analysis, prepared by 2DII, of the climate risk exposure faced by investments held by the insurance industry.
+In our most recent collaboration, in January 2019, the Department publicly released the results of our analysis of the climate risk exposure faced by insurers’ investments.
 The climate risk scenario analysis was the first of its kind to include analysis of transition risks as well as physical risks (such as drought, floods, and forest fires) faced by insurers’ assets.

 Supporting the Bank of England in the 2019 stress test